YueHuLab/AlphaPanda/README.md

 License

-AlphaPanda is licensed under the MIT License.
+AlphaPanda is licensed under the Apache 2.0 License.
 For more details, see the LICENSE file.

 Contributing